 Sir John de Criol

-The earliest known record of a castle comes from 1343, when Edward III granted Sir John de Criol a license to 'crenellate' (provide a wall of a building with battlements), which suggests there was already a sizeable property in situ.
-Work continued and circa 1400 saw the addition of a strong curtain wall built around the site and strengthened with towers.
+The earliest known record of castle comes from 1343, when Edward III granted Sir John de Criol license to 'crenelate' (provide a wall of building with battlements), which suggests there was already a sizeable property in situ.
+By the 1380' the castle had a strong curtain wall built around the site and strengthened with towers.

 Sir Edward Poynings

-In 1509 the manors of Westenhanger and Ostenhanger merged into one, under the ownership of Sir Edward Poynings.
+In 1509 the manor, known variously as Westenhanger and Ostenhanger, came under the ownership of Sir Edward Poynings.
 He embarked on a significant programme of expansion, but died in 1522 before work was complete.
-His son, Sir Thomas Poynings, finished his father's work and in 1540 exchanged Westenhanger with Henry VIII for estates elsewhere.
+His sons continued their father's work and in 1540 exchanged Westenhanger with Henry VIII for estates elsewhere.

 Henry VIII

-The king converted the castle into a manor house, upgrading the accommodation to suit royal visitors.
-He created luxurious royal chambers that included garderobes (lavatories) and improved the kitchens by building three great hearths to roast the meat.
-He also extended the deer park and installed a new drawbridge over the moat.
+The king desired the castle chiefly for its hunting park but made changes to the house created within the walls by the Poynings to create accommodation fit for royalty.
+He created royal chambers that included garderobes (lavatories) and improved the kitchens by building three great hearths to roast meat.
+He extended the deer park and repaired the drawbridge over the moat.

 The Smythe Family

-In 1585 Queen Elizabeth I transferred the estate to Thomas 'Customer' Smythe as a reward for his service.
-In 1588, under his ownership, she used the castle as the command centre for Kent's 14,000 troops, who were to defend the south coast from the Spanish Armada.
-The house was later enlarged and by the middle of the 17th century it was one of the biggest and most imposing mansions in Kent.
+In 1585 Queen Elizabeth I transferred the estate to Thomas 'Customer' Smythe.
+He continued to improve the accommodation which may have been damaged by a fire.
+In 1588, the castle is said to have been a command centre for the 14,000 troops, who were to defend the south coast from the Spanish Armada.
+By the middle of the 17th century the house was one of the biggest and most imposing mansions in Kent.

-In 1600 Sir Thomas Smythe (son of Thomas 'Customer' Smythe) founded an expedition to the 'New World' and, on behalf of the British East India Company, commissioned the construction of the three ships that entered Chesapeake Bay, Virginia on 13 May 1607.
-As a result of this, the first permanent English-speaking settlement was established at Jamestown, Virginia, forming a base for what later become the United States of America.
+Sir Thomas Smythe (son of Thomas 'Customer' Smythe) was very active in commerce and exploration.
+Under him the English Virginia Company commissioned three ships that entered Chesapeake Bay, North America on 13 May 1607.
+As result of this, the first permanent English-speaking settlement was established at Jamestown, Virginia, a key step for what later became the United States of America.

 To commemorate its 400th anniversary, a full-sized replica of the ship Discovery was presented to the castle by the Jamestown UK Foundation on 19 December 2008 and currently resides within the grounds.